-No. Healthy babies naturally swallow or cough up fluids—it's a reflex all people have.
+No. Healthy babies naturally swallow or cough up fluids—it’s a reflex all people have.
 Babies may actually clear such fluids better when sleeping on their backs because of the location of the opening to the lungs in relation to the opening to the stomach.
-There has been no increase in choking or similar problems for babies who sleep on their backs.

 The baby's comfort is important, but safety is more important.
 Parents and caregivers should place babies on their backs to sleep even if they seem less comfortable or sleep more lightly than when on their stomachs.

 A baby who wakes frequently during the night is actually normal and should not be viewed as a "poor sleeper."